 It was really nice to get back to an in-person event and we look forward to doing more!
 Though we don’t have any plans to announce yet for the next conference, we are hosting a Xojo social meetup in London on November 9th, so if you happen to be there please come by and say hi!

-Dana Brown is Xojo’s Director of Marketing & Sales.
-She’s been with Xojo since 2006 and though she does so much for Xojo, her favorite job is planning and attending XDC events!
+Dana Brown is Xojo’s Director of Marketing, with over 15 years of dedicated experience.
+Holding a Bachelor’s Degree in Communication and a Master’s Degree in Liberal Arts/Advertising, Dana’s passion lies in fostering our community’s success with Xojo.
 When she isn’t working hard, she loves to travel to visit her family across the globe and go to concerts.